-The Sheraton Phoenix Downtown, a short distance from the city's convention center, is in the process of revamping its guest rooms, lobby, meeting space and culinary offerings.
-The 1,000-room property — the city's largest — was selected to become the prototype for Marriott's portfolio-wide rebranding of Sheraton.
-When the renovation is completed, the Sheraton's guest rooms, lobby and 110,000 square feet of meeting space will reflect the new brand identity.
+• The Sheraton Phoenix Downtown, a short distance from the city's convention center, is in the process of wrapping up its guest rooms, lobby, meeting space and culinary offerings.
+The 1,003-room property — the city's largest — was selected to become the prototype for Marriott's portfolio-wide rebranding of Sheraton.
+Guestroom renovations are projected for early 2020 completion, with the lobby, restaurant and meeting space update to reflect the new brand identity by the second quarter.

 • The new AC Hotel by Marriott broke ground at the Arizona Center in September 2019.
-The 199-room hotel, which is scheduled to open in 2021, will be the second AC Hotel in Phoenix after the AC Hotel by Marriott Phoenix Biltmore, which opened roughly a year ago.
-The mixed-use Arizona Center recently completed a $25 million renovation to office space, dining, entertainment and outdoor space.
-There also are plans to develop a 31-story residential tower that is expected to open in 2021, as well.
+The 199-room hotel, which is scheduled to open in 2021, will be the third AC Hotel in Phoenix after the AC Hotel by Marriott Phoenix Biltmore and the AC Hotel by Marriott Phoenix Tempe/Downtown.
+The mixed-use Arizona Center completed a $25 million renovation to office space, dining, entertainment and outdoor space in 2019.
+There are also plans to develop a 31-story residential tower that is expected to open in 2021, as well.